Men Hair Loss

 Male Pattern Baldness

-A youthful hairline that has not lost any hair, resting just above the upper forehead.
+This is at the beginning where a youthful hairline that has not lost any hair rests above the upper forehead.

 Type 3 Vertex:

-This type of hair loss signifies the earliest signs of hair loss at the crown.
+This occurs at the crown of the scalp, where the earliest signs of hair loss are noticed.

-Widespread hair loss with only a garland of hair remaining in the permanent area.
+This is the last stage and involves intense hair loss with only a few hair strands remaining at the permanent region.